-In order to split ownership in an LLC, you will need to draft an LLC operating agreement.
+To split ownership interest in an LLC, you will need to draft an LLC operating agreement.

 It is vital to have a solid operating agreement in place so that everyone involved knows their rights and responsibilities.

-Step 3: Specify How Profits and Losses Are Divided
+Step 3: Proceed to Split Profits and Losses

-Member's LLC ownership interest and percentage ownership are the two most important factors in the division of LLC profits and losses, as per the operating agreement.
+Member's LLC ownership percentage and capital contributions are the two most important factors in the division of LLC profits and losses.

 If one member contributes more money or assets to the LLC, they may be granted a more significant member's ownership interest or percentage ownership.

-Member's capital contributions in an LLC ownership percentages determine percentage interest.
+Member's capital contributions in LLC ownership percentage determine percentage interest.
 Members' ownership interests and percentages are usually set out in the company's operating agreement.

 A member's percentage interest may also be increased or decreased by the contribution of additional capital to or withdrawal of capital from the LLC, respectively.